 The illustrious Vivo V series has always focused all of its energies on perfecting the art of night photography.
 With Vivo V17, the company pushed us into a new array by allowing us to see in the dark but this time they are confident about outshining their old achievement with the help of Vivo V19 whose slogan reads “Ignite your night.”

 The new addition to the Vivo V series comes with a dual selfie camera at the front, a feature we saw last year in the Pro variant of Vivo V17.
 Surely, the additional camera will help improve bokeh selfies for base-variant users.
-One of the stand-out features of this series has always been the good battery life and with Qualcomm’s 7 series chipset, we expect Vivo V19 to show exceptional performance as well as long-lasting battery.
+One of the stand-out features of this series has always been the good battery life and with Qualcomm’s 7 series chipset, we expect Vivo V19 to show exceptional performance as well as a long-lasting battery.
 So, does this new smartphone delivers on its promises?
 Let’s find out:

 Design and Display